 Instructions

-- Make a well in the center of your rice (gumawa ng butas sa gitna) and pour in your beaten eggs.
-Let them set slightly before breaking them up and folding them into the rice.
-Return your sausage-shrimp mixture to the pan, add your green peas, and season with soy sauce, sesame oil, and white pepper.
+- Make a hole in the middle of your rice and pour in beaten eggs.
+Let them set a little, then break them up and mix with the rice.
+Add back your sausage and shrimp mixture along with the green peas.

 Tips from Lola's Kitchen